garry-clawson/robot_programming/Presentation.md

 1. <b>State system</b> - Several scenarios can bring about the state system getting caught in a loop and never leaving to goal_seek.

-1. <b>SimpleBlobDetector</b> - I would have focused efforts onto detecting the actual berries using their features that are not dependent upon their colour.
+1. <b>SimpleBlobDetector</b> - I would have focused efforts onto detecting the actual berries using their features that are not dependent upon their colour or contour.
 Aspects such as curve and shape could have been used to transition against a leaf or identifying other berries around them (i.e. the bunch).

 1. <b>homing_beacons</b> - The homing_beacons concept initially resolved speed issues however as the field grows time to create a suitable homing_beacon map of could have been spent by the robot performing SLAM or localising through a grid of way_points.